144 North Main St. Branford, CT 06405

 Bessel Van Der Kolk.
 “The Body Keeps the Score”

-With the EMDR early trauma approach, the focus is on time frames instead of memories, and body sensation and what you see, hear, smell, or taste when you review the timeframe.
-The review process asks you to listen through the eyes of your body and your senses instead of your mind when focused on a timeframe.
+With the EMDR preverbal approach, the focus is on periods of time instead of memories, with body sensations and what you see, hear, smell, or taste when you review the time-period.
+The review process asks you to listen through the eyes of your body and your senses instead of your mind/memory when focused on a time-period.
 The timeframes are usually 3-month periods, but this can vary depending on individual needs.
-Four key steps occur when reprocessing preverbal trauma:

 The process includes tapping on your ankles by the therapist or self-tapping when preferred while focusing on whatever signs of trauma are present.
 Usually this is very well tolerated and easier to experience without memory attached to it.
 The process is repeated until the ages of 3-4 or when memories arise.
-Further interventions to assist healing of any remaining attachment distress are then utilized.
+Further interventions to assist healing of any remaining attachment distress are utilized throughout preverbal trauma treatment.